YisusGaming/term/README.md

    A `config` is how we call these key-value pairs in `Term`.

-   The key is separeted from the value by this symbol: `->`
+   The key is separated from the value by this symbol: `->`

    Example:
    ```term
    my_key -> My value
    ```

-   It's important that these `configs` are declared on a **single line**, otherwhise it can cause errors.
+   It's important that these `configs` are declared on a **single line**, otherwise it can cause errors.

 ### Important aspects:
    1. Any empty line found in the `Term` file is going to be ignored by the `Interpreter`.